Dear Parents,

 Birthdays

 Your child may bring a birthday treat for each student in the class.
-Each They will be passed out during recess.
+They will be passed out during recess.
 Keep in mind any student allergies.
 Please contact me prior to the birthday so I can plan accordingly.
 (Also, please send napkins along with the treat.)
 Bringing lunches for the entire class is no longer allowed.

 ***If your child is inviting the ENTIRE class, or all boys or all girls to their birthday party, invitations may be distributed at school.
 If not, make other arrangements.